Wolverine971/9takes/src/blog/enneagram/enneagram-communication-styles.md

 </article>

  <article class="section-content">
-<h2 id="type6">Enneagram Type 6 - The Loyalist: Cautious Communication for Trust-Building</h2>
+## Enneagram Type 6 - The Loyalist: Cautious Communication for Trust-Building

 <p>Sixes value security, loyalty, and trust.
 They are responsible, committed, and skeptical.</p>